cali4nine/heic-2-jpeg-1-click-convert/README.md

 Make sure to choose your PC download folder or any other destination of your choice and hit "convert" This app will convert all your HEIC photos to JPEG files in no time.
 Enjoy this easy to use tool.
+Saving to: Downloads (browser default).
+Click "Choose save folder…" to pick a different one — supported in Chrome and Edge.
+Each photo is converted to .jpeg at its original pixel dimensions — no resizing, no cropping, no scaling.
+HEIC/HEIF photos (e.g. from iPhone) are decoded automatically.